manusmccolgan816/manusmccolgan816/README.md

 ## I'm Working On
-Having submitted my Honours Project, which is a workout tracking and planning Android app, I am now refactoring and adding to the app to submit it on the Play Store.
+Having submitted my Honours Project, which is a workout tracking and planning Android app, I am now refactoring and adding to the app to eventually release it on the Play Store.

 ## Recent Modules Taken
 4th Year: